NativeScript/docs-v7/ui/ui-views.md

 # User Interface Widgets

-NativeScript ships with a set of user interface [`Views`]({{site.baseurl}}/ApiReference/ui/core/view/README.md) (also known as widgets) which you can use to build the user interface of a mobile application.
+NativeScript ships with a set of user interface [`views`]({{site.baseurl}}/ApiReference/ui/core/view/README.md) (also known as widgets) which you can use to build the user interface of a mobile application.
 Most of these views wrap the corresponding native view for each platform while providing a common API for working with it.
-For example the `Button` view renders an [`android.widget.Button`](http://developer.android.com/reference/android/widget/Button.html) on Android and [`UIButton`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIButton_Class/) on iOS.
+For example, the `Button` view renders an [`android.widget.Button`](http://developer.android.com/reference/android/widget/Button.html) on Android and [`UIButton`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIButton_Class/) on iOS.

 * [Button](#button)
 * [Label](#label)